OXID-eSales/oxideshop-user-documentation/operation/users/main-tab.rst

    Enterprise Edition also allows you to define administrators who only have access to a specific shop.
 The drop-down list will contain corresponding entries when there are more shops than just the main shop.
 However, users with the \"Admin\" right can work with all shops.

 :guilabel:`Email/Login`
-   This field contains the user’s email address.
+   This field contains the user’s e-mail address.
 Manually created users can have any login assigned to them.

 :guilabel:`Customer No.`
    When a user is created, he/she gets assigned a consecutive customer number, starting with 1 by default.
 If you change the customer number of the last created user, the counting will continue from this customer number.
 The :guilabel:`Customer No.` field may only contain numerical values.
 Any other entries will cause the customer number to be set to zero.